 Step 1: Select the right area

-When building your fire, you need to consider the area.
-You’ll have a harder difficulty if the place where you’re starting your fire is already cool and wet.
-To establish the best conditions for your fire under these circumstances, make sure to clear the area of snow, debris, and moist dirt.
+To establish the best conditions for your fire under a moist environment, make sure to clear the area of snow, debris, and moist dirt.
 After that, make a bed for your fire by assembling whatever dry materials you have.

 It might be a good idea to dig a pit and build your fire there if there is a lot of wind around.
 The pit’s depth must increase in proportion to how bad the wind is.